dwalker-uk/TelloEduSwarmSearch/README.md

 with FlyTello(['XXX']) as fly:
     fly.set_ap_wifi(ssid='MY_SSID', password='MY_PASSWORD')
 ```
 The above code initialises FlyTello, and then sets the SSID and Password you supply.
-You can get the Serial Number for your Tello from a tiny sticker inside the battery compartment, but by using `'XXX'` here FlyTello will print the Serial Number to the Terminal anyway.
+You can get the Serial Number for your Tello from a tiny sticker inside the battery compartment, but by using `'XXX'` here FlyTello will print the Serial Number to the Console anyway.
 You should usually provide the Serial Number when initialising FlyTello, but it's not essential here because there's only one.

 **Project Structure**